 Publish apps in the Microsoft Teams Tenant Apps Catalog

 You can use the Microsoft Teams Tenant Apps Catalog to test and distribute line-of-business applications to your organization.

 The Teams Tenant Apps Catalog lets you distribute line-of-business applications that were built specifically for your organization and that you rely on to complete critical business functions.

 To publish apps for your organization, sign in to your Teams client using an account with the global admin or teams service admin roles and then follow the instructions below.

 Publish an app in the Tenant Apps Catalog from the Teams client

 You need to be signed in to the Microsoft Teams client with an account that has either the global admin or teams service admin role enabled to publish apps for your organization.
 Learn more about using administrator roles to manage Teams.

 Get a Teams app package

 A Teams app package is created by using Teams App Studio.
 Once you have the app package, you can add it to the enterprise app catalog.
-While all users in the tenant can view the app catalog, currently only global admins have the ability to publish and manage it.
-(Eventually, Teams admins will be able to do this as well.)
+While all users in the tenant can view the app catalog, only global admins and teams service admins have the ability to publish and manage it.

 Go to the Tenant Apps Catalog

-Start the Microsoft Teams client and sign-in using your global admin credentials.
+Start the Microsoft Teams client and sign in using your global or teams service admin credentials.
 From the Microsoft Teams Store, select the new section named for your specific organization (in this example, Contoso).
 Users in your organization can view apps in the catalog and install them for teams of which they are a member.

 Add an app to the Tenant Apps Catalog

 From the store, select Upload a custom app > Upload for Contoso.

 (You can also choose Upload for me or my teams, which is called sideloading.
 Sideloading makes the app available only to your teams or to teams you select.)

 Navigate to the app package and select it, and then click Open.